Give a little boy a bow and arrow and no telling what could happen. Here is a story about one such boy and how he developed his archery skills.

-Bill being “the brains” behind the plan decided to lower the ransom demand from two thousand dollars to fifteen hundred.
-They were hoping to use this money to pull of an even bigger scam.
+Bill is “the brains” behind the plan and decided to lower the ransom demand from two thousand dollars to fifteen hundred.
+They were hoping to use this money to pull off an even bigger scam.

 While trying to negotiate with Red Chief’s father about getting the money, the little boy just played more pranks and made his captors extremely weary.

 Meanwhile, the father Ebenezer fully knew the behavior of his son and worked out a deal of his own.

 He offered the kidnappers a deal that he would take the boy off their hands if they pay him.
 Red Chief got dragged on home with his bow and arrow, his father was paid off and he threatened to turn his son loose on them if they ever came back around!

 More generally, the concept of a hostage becoming too much for their captors to bear has become a familiar presence used in movies such as:

 Television series, especially for children, may include an episode based on this idea:

 My Little Pony: Friendship Is Magic episode “A Dog and Pony Show.”

 Of course “our” moral of the story is that if you give your child a bow and arrow spend some quality time teaching him or her some good ole Archery skills that will keep him out of trouble!!